bkraad47/guardian_crawler/README.md

 This simple Java Application Crawls through - The Guardian Australia website and scans for Headlines, Articles, Authors and Dates.
 Which it stores in MongoDB.
 The Application also implements a restful search service, allowing it to search for keywords in specific stored fields.
-Owing, to the scheduler, the application automatically updates its knowledge and crawls The Guardian website everynight at 2 AM.
+Owing, to the scheduler, the application automatically updates its knowledge and crawls The Guardian website everynight at 2 AM (US west time).

 *** The DB has been changed to mLab from compose for testing/hosting purposes ***